averykhoo/hawker-bot/README.md

     *   hawker centre set
         *   find_by_text
         *   find_by_location
+        *   use a better data structure for nearby lookup
 *   multilingual handling
     *   i18n via json file? how to handle string formatting?
     *   https://data.gov.sg/dataset/train-station-chinese-names